kodedylf/containerized-microservice/README.md

 Playground for experimenting with containerization of a microservice

 ## Overview
 The project is for my experiments with Docker and other new(ish) technology.
 As of this writing, it's a service written in ASP.NET Core 2.0 with Serilog and Entity Framework.
 The database is PostgreSQL and the logs are saved in an Elasticsearch database.
 Kibana is used to browse the log.
+Nginx is used as a reverse proxy to map both the service and Kibana to port 80.

 This is bound to change as I play around with it and, knowing me, I might not get around to updating the readme file.